def-nn/fsResearch/README.md

-# mean-shift
+# fsResearch
-Mean shift based library for image processing
+The project is design for research of properties of feature space